uwcartlab/webmapping/Chapter06/readme.md

     Step 1.
 Add an `<svg>` element to the legend container Step 2.
 Add a `<circle>` element for each of three attribute values: min, max, and mean Step 3.
 Assign each `<circle>` element a center and radius based on the dataset min, max, and mean values of all attributes
     Step 4.
-Create legend text to label each circle
+Create legend text to mapel each circle

 Step 1 in Example 3.4 dynamically adds an `<svg>` element to the legend container in our `createLegend()` function from Lesson 2 (Example 2.7).
 Since we also dynamically add each circle in Step 2, write out the opening `<svg>` tag as a string and assign it to the variable `svg`.
 For now, specify only the `id`, `width`, and `height` attributes for the `<svg>` element .
 Then append `svg` to the `container` using jQuery (Example 3.5).